bolu-atx/boludev.github.io/_posts/2020-06-28-go-channels-part1.md

     bool m_has_value {false};

     std::mutex m_mutex;
-    std::condition_variable m_value_update;
+    std::condition_variable m_cv;
 };
 ```

 In the above code, when a thread tries to either `send` or `receive` on a message, we will first need to obtain the `mutex`.
-For the receiver, then we need to check if `m_has_value` boolean flag is true in the `m_value_update.wait()` method.
+For the receiver, then we need to check if `m_has_value` boolean flag is true in the `m_cv.wait()` method.
 This condition variable clause will let go of the mutex as long as the predicate (the second argument, a function) is returning false.

 Running the main test program with this implementation gives us the following outputs:
 ```